bohuang00/bohuang00.github.io/index.md

 Welcome to my blog!

-Yestoday is history, Tomorrow is mistory, but Today is a gift

 ## END

-*TENET: Liberty Enlightening the World.*
+Yestoday is history, Tomorrow is mystery, Today is a gift🎁.